SheanX/YellowPages-Data-Scraper/README.md

 ## Steps for installation
 You can rename the current file by clicking the file name in the navigation bar or by clicking the **Rename** button in the file explorer.

+First clone the project files to your machine using below command.
+>git clone feeederf